bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-06-23-newsletter.md

 ## Preparing for taproot #1: bech32m sending support

-*The first segment in a weekly series about how developers and service providers can prepare for the upcoming activation of taproot at block height
+*The first segment in a weekly [series][series preparing for taproot] about how developers and service providers can prepare for the upcoming activation of taproot at block height
 {{site.trb}}.*